Account settings and security

 Hello fellow Bunny enthusiast!

-Since Phare also uses Bunny.net for domain management, there's an extra security step needed.
+Since Phare also uses Bunny.net as a DNS and certificate provider, there's an extra security step, called **multi-domain**, required to make your domain work with Phare.
 Don't worry, it's quick and straightforward:

 Add this TXT record to your DNS settings to help Bunny.net verify your request: